4d-go-mobile/sdk/docs/EditActionUnique.md

 ## If we want to go further

 > :bulb: We could imagine have some definition by action, not only "edit" one.
 For that for instance a new boolean "isUnique" could be in the future added to the action json.

+## Naming

+maybe rename unique to uniqueTask, action has unique task